-Package Manager yum/apt/zypper should be configured using any of the OS recommended ways to resolve and install missing packages.
-In RHEL and Rocky Linux Distributions, it is highly recommended to configure yum using OS DVD (Full installation image) as shown below:
+- Package Manager yum/apt/zypper should be configured using any of the OS recommended ways to resolve and install missing packages. - Make, gcc, kernel-devel and kernel-headers packages should be installed for the compilation of drivers and utilities.

-^ Supported only on T6
+[^] Supported only on T6